• Skip to primary navigation

 • Line a baking sheet with parchment paper.
 Set aside.

-In a large bowl add your chex.
+• In a large bowl add your Chex.
 Pour the white chocolate/peanut butter over Chex and mix well.
-This recipe I added a much higher ratio or chex to the mixture, as I was trying to make it a little healthier.
+In this recipe, I added a much higher ratio of Chex to the mixture.
 Just remember, you only need enough of the mixture to LIGHTLY coat the Chex, not too much.
 Pour and spread this mixture out onto the sheet pan.
-Allow to set for about 5-10 minutes.
+Allow it to set for about 5-10 minutes.

-In a large, gallon sized ziplock bag, place powdered sugar in bottom.
+• In a large, gallon-sized ziplock bag, place powdered sugar at the bottom.
 Add all the chex mix to the bag.
 Zip closed and shake carefully to cover all the coated Chex in powdered sugar.
 Make sure that bag is closed, this can really ruin your day if it's opened when you start shaking!!

-Spread on the sheet pan again.
-I sprinkled with my green sprinkles, it is hard to tell in the photos though.
+• Spread on the sheet pan again.
+I sprinkled it with my green sprinkles, it is hard to tell in the photos though.
 You can also sprinkle on your green candies at this point.

 Keyword muddy buddys, snack ideas, st patricks day food, st patricks day muddy buddys, st patricks day snacks